Podcastindex-org/podcast-namespace/README.md

    - `length` (required) Length of the file in bytes.
    - `bitrate` (optional) Encoding bitrate of media asset.
    - `title` (required) Alternate assets need a title since main title will apply to primary asset.
-   - `stream` (optional) Boolean attribute that indicates the uri points to a streaming media that is not downloadable.

 <br><br>